digital-work-lab/open-source-collaboration-game/playbook-M2.md

 - Go to the pull requests
 - Upon reviewing the changes, ask the group to briefly summarize their work
+- Check whether the necessary header information is provided
 - Assign the pull-requests to the remaining issus

 ![pull-request link issue](figures/pull-request-link-issue.png)